theobald-software/theobald-software.github.io/content/_en/yunio/bapis-and-function-modules.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=define-a-bapi-extraction
 ---

-The following section shows how to use the Function Module / BAPI component.
+The following section shows how to use the integration type *Function Module / BAPI*.

 ### Look up a Function Module / BAPI